 A focus on education is embedded in the mission statement of the cathedral and is evidenced in the warm welcome and care offered by the Education Department to all visiting groups.

-The department consists of a full-time Education Officer and a team of volunteers, all of whom are CRB checked and able to work within the safeguarding policy of the Chester Diocese.
+The department consists of a full-time Education Officer and a team of volunteers, all of whom are DBS checked and able to work within the safeguarding policy of the Diocese of Chester.

-For schools we are able to offer tailored tours and workshops to suit all age ranges.
+We are able to offer tailored tours and workshops for schools to suit all age ranges from Key Stage 1 to A Level.
 These sessions cover an extensive range of curriculum and non-curriculum subjects and use a variety of learning styles.

-We also welcome visits from non-school groups including foreign language tours, uniformed organisations, church children and home-educated children.
+We also welcome visits from non-school groups including foreign language tours, uniformed organisations, church children and home-educated children - as well as offering engaging holiday crafts and activities to all of our young visitors.

-For all enquiries or to book a visit, please contact our Education Officer, Helen Barber:
+For all enquiries, or to book a visit, please contact our Education Officer:

 There are many ways to support the Cathedral from donations through to buying a gift or simply enjoying a coffee in the Refectory.
 We welcome your support in whatever form it takes.